ABOUT THE ARTIST

 . . . . . . . . .

 Mixed media painter Vanessa Lam creates dialogue between collage and expressive gestural painting.
 While pursuing a career in health care, she maintained an interest in art that began with studies at the University of British Columbia.
 Progressing this interest, Lam entered into Continuing Studies at Emily Carr University of Art and Design.
-For the past five years, Vanessa has sold and exhibited her work at artist-run and public galleries both locally and internationally.
-She was awarded the Vancouver Regional Award and Grand Prize Award for the 2017 Bombay Sapphire Artisan Series.
+She has sold and exhibited her work at artist-run and public galleries both locally and internationally.
+Lam was awarded the Vancouver Regional Award and Grand Prize Award for the 2017 Bombay Sapphire Artisan Series.
 As part of her award, she collaborated with Artsy for her first solo exhibition in New York.
 Her work was also featured in Create!
 Magazine and Uppercase Magazine.
-Vanessa Lam was recently an artist-in-residence at Takt Projektraum in Berlin, Germany.
+Lam was recently an artist-in-residence at Takt Projektraum in Berlin, Germany.
 Her work can be found in private collections in Vancouver, Chicago, New York and Los Angeles.
 She currently lives and works in Vancouver, British Columbia.